drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/02.on-site-gateways/01.creating-payments/docs.md

 `$this->assertPaymentState($payment, ['new']);`

-This new payment entity with have a payment method, amount, and an order assigned to it.
+This new payment entity will have a payment method, amount, and an order assigned to it.
 Here are some helpful methods for retrieving information from the payment:

 ```php
 $payment_method = $payment->getPaymentMethod();